pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: -- q2

 .. index::
-    single: withPointsCost - Proposed ; One To Many - Proposed on v2.2
+    single: withPointsCost ; One To Many

 One to Many
 ...............................................................................